Mosquito Truck Foggers

 Was DDT Safe for Humans?

-In all of its years of use and in subsequent studies, it has been found to be safe for humans, it doesn’t cause birth defects, and there are no serious side effects.
+In years of use and in countless studies, it was found to be safe for humans, it doesn’t cause birth defects, and there are no serious side effects.
 (This has been challenged lately.)
 It has no odor (which I disagree with because I remember loving the smell of it).
 Called the “Atomic Bomb of Pesticides,” nothing comes close to its ability to kill the mosquitoes that carry malaria and typhus.
 But in our infinite wisdom, we banned it in 1972.
 Studies show it can be used heavily to kill off the mosquito population, and then use it sparingly afterwards to keep the pest population down.

-One child dies every 30 seconds in Africa, India, Brazil, Mexico, and other countries because they are not using DDT, which is inexpensive to purchase.
+ONE CHILD DIES EVERY 30 SECONDS in Africa, India, Brazil, Mexico, and other countries because they are not using DDT, which is inexpensive to purchase.
 In the year 2000, 300 million people had malaria, two million of them died from it, and one million of those were children.
 An infected bite can take up to four years to affect your kidney and liver.
 Environmentalists say that it MAY harm eagles.
-There is no proof.
+There is not yet proof.

 Just a Memory of Running Behind DDT Truck